georchestra/docker/README.md

 ## Customising

-Adjust the configuration in the `datadir` folder according to your needs.
+Adjust the configuration in the `config` folder according to your needs.
 Reading the [quick configuration guide](https://github.com/georchestra/datadir/blob/docker-master/README.md) might help !